iPaoKung/kubernetes101/README.md

 ## CONFIGMAP
 ```
 Environment name is "SERVICE_VERSION"
-Filename and PATH is "/config/config.yaml"
+Filename and Path is "/config/config.yaml"
 ```